Borrowing one of Brennan Manning’s book titles, today’s theme is trust, as in trusting God.

 Now that Brennan Manning has earned his eternal reward, he leaves us the gift of himself in the form of words.
-Grace filled words that invite hope.
-Words thick with appreciation for the love God lavished upon him as a ragamuffin (yes, that guy).
+Grace-filled words that invite hope.
+Words thick with an appreciation for the love God lavished upon him as a ragamuffin (yes, that guy).

 Manning writes that trusting God is the supreme need in most of our lives.

 Trust is our gift back to God, and He finds it so enchanting that Jesus died for love of it.

 “Unwavering trust is a rare and precious thing because it often demands a degree of courage that borders on the heroic,” writes Manning.
 “When the shadow of Jesus cross falls across our lives in the form of failure, rejection, abandonment, betrayal, unemployment, loneliness, loss of a loved one … when the world around us suddenly seems a hostile, menacing place … at such times the seeds of distrust are sown.
 It requires heroic courage to trust in the love of God, no matter what happens to us.”

 Other chewable quotes from Ruthless Trust: The Ragamuffin’s Path to God: